ubc-lib-geo/metadata-and-project-archiving/content/deposit-research-data.md

 The [re3data website](https://www.re3data.org/) provides a valuable registry of data repositories across many disciplines.
 It can be an excellent place to start when you're looking for data to support your own research.

 Our focus is on depositing research data in a publicly accessible repository to make it available for other researchers to find and re-use.
-In order for it to be findable, you have to pair your data files with some descriptive metadata.
+In order for it to be findable, you have to pair your data files with some descriptive metadata and README files.
 This type of metadata is similar to what Evan just talked about, but is oriented more toward search and discovery systems.
 Preparing the metadata takes a bit of work and experience, but if you've been methodical in working with your data it shouldn't be too onerous.